athn-nik/teach/README.md

 </p>

-Check our YouTube videos below for more details.
+Check our YouTube video for a quick overview and our paper for more details.

 ### Video